Sexual ethics: Terminology and philosophical context

 Many practical questions arise regarding human sexuality, such as whether sexual norms should be enforced by law, given social approval, or changed.
-Answers to these questions can sometimes be considered on a scale from social liberalism to social conservatism.
-Considerable controversy continues over which system of ethics or morality best promotes human happiness and prosperity.

 Viewpoints and historical development

 Religion

-Many cultures consider ethics and morality to be intertwined with religion and philosophy.
-Some acts that have been considered unethical from a religious or philosophical standpoint include adultery, contraception, homosexuality, masturbation, promiscuity, various paraphilias and prostitution.
+Morality and religion have historically been closely intertwined.
+Religious morality has usually looked down upon sex, with "...Christian philosophers condemn[ing] it".

 Christianity

 Christian denominations generally hold that sexual morality is defined by natural law, the Bible and tradition.

 The unity of a couple in marriage and procreation are key factors in Christian sexual ethics, particularly in the teachings of the Catholic Church.
-Catholicism teaches that there is a universal human nature established by God, and that which disrupts God's natural plan for human beings is inherently wrong.
-This teaching stipulates procreation as the natural purpose of sexuality, and thus sexual activity not open to the transmission of life is prohibited.
-In Humanae vitae, the most recent Catholic encyclical on the topic of sexuality, permanent monogamous marriage is stated as the only appropriate context for the fulfillment of moral sexuality.
-In this encyclical, both the unitive and procreative dimensions of sex must be present for a sexual encounter or sex act to be considered morally permissible.

 St. Thomas Aquinas and St. Augustine were some of the key figures in honing Christian ethics.
 Augustine underlined fidelity, offspring, and sacrament as the goods of sexual morality.
 Thomas Aquinas developed Augustine's thought to suggest that these ought to be understood as the three ends (telos) of marriage, and ranked them in order of importance, with procreation as the primary end.